ankurchandraa/bufferqueue/README.md

 When you run producer_example.py, you will be able to see data flowing from publisher to subscriber in console

-You can modify te buffer size while creating queue in producer_example.py
+You can modify the buffer size while creating queue in producer_example.py

 Future Enhancements
 - Sending and receving data in chunks